the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 * React
   * the ref attribute to reference DOM nodes
-  * higher order components are a common way to build advanced components
+  * higher-order components are a common way to build advanced components
   * implementation of advanced interactions in React
   * conditional classNames with a neat helper library
 * ES6